Scope of supply

 5. Attach retaining plate .

-- To ensure correct venting during commissioning, the oil meter can be mounted with the connections (A+E) facing downwards or backwards.
-Attention!
-The oil meter must not be installed vertical standing.
+- To ensure correct venting during commissioning, the instrument can be mounted with the connections facing downwards or backwards.
 Ensure that the counter wheels are easily visible.

 6. Remove sealing plugs from the back of the oil meter and screw in screwed plugs with cylindrical threads.